Conservation

 Technical management information for the Jones Center and beyond, showcasing Ichauway as an example of sound resource management in the region.

-This allows these programs to inform one another, and incorporates diverse activities into a management model that balances multiple values in the context of a deeply-rooted land ethic.
+This allows these programs to inform one another, and incorporates diverse activities into a management model that balances multiple values in the context of a deeply rooted land ethic.

 Prescribed Fire